alexandru/alexn.org/_posts/2020-11-15-managing-database-migrations-scala.md

 sbt run-db-migrations
 ```

-First define an "app" that can run all migrations:
+First, define an "app" that can run all migrations:

 ```scala
 package example